 – direct by usb cable from computer to machine.

 – from computer to usb stick, which can then be put in the machine,

-– wifi direct to machine, currently only on a few very expensive machines,
+– wifi direct to machine, currently only on some expensive machines,

 – (older machines) from computer to card in box, and card can then be put in the machine.
 You may need special software for writing to the card.

 Then find how to find the design on/from your machine !

 The next two sections are about expanding your skills, so you can embroider on more fabrics, and use more techniques.